CrazyCloudCraft/minecraft-bashs/.github/README.md

 - [ ] Add support for Minecraft
 - [ ] Add support for Forge
 - [ ] Add support for Fabric
-.
 - [x] √ Add backup system
 - [ ] Fixing backup system
 - [ ] Add new backup system to save it fast and simple
-.
 - [ ] repair bedrock support
 - [ ] adding plugin updater
-    .
-    - [ ] Add support for Windows users
+    - [ ] Add support for Windows user